bioinfo-pf-curie/mpiMarkDup/docs/README.md

 ## Parallel filesystems

-As the `mpiMarkDup` program uses MPI functions for reading and writing you can take advantage of a parallel file system to tackle the IOs bottleneck and speed-up the sorting of a SAM file.
+As the `mpiMarkDup` program uses MPI functions for reading and writing you can take advantage of a parallel file system to tackle the IOs bottleneck and speed-up the sorting and the marking of a SAM file.
 Using a parallel filesystem such as [Lustre](http://lustre.org/) or [BeeGFS](https://www.beegfs.io/) will be mandatory as long as the SAM file to sort is bigger and bigger.

 Note that for advanced users, it is even possible to fine tune the source code such that `mpiMarkDup` can optimally used the settings of the parallel filesystem on which you will run the program.
 Refer to the [Advanced](ADVANCED.md) guidelines to do so.